-My imagery is most often extracted from my family photo archive.
+My work is most often inspired by my family photo album.
 Reimagined with the intention of freeing my subjects from their original frozen moment in space and time, I place them into a new orbit.
 As a result, something magical happens which transcends the personal and sidesteps nostalgia.

-I like to work with a variety of media including paint, collage, drawing, photography and digital imaging.
-I often develop the work further into densely hand stitched pieces or manufactured into digitally woven fabric that is cut and reassembled using hand stitched appliqué on a large scale.
+I initially like to work with paint, collage, photographs and digital imaging.
+I then develop the work further into densely hand stitched pieces or manufactured into large scale digitally woven fabric that is cut and reassembled using hand stitched appliqué.
 I always seem to return to textiles and sewing which has deep rooted connections to my childhood.

 I grew up in the USA and moved to the UK in 1983.
 I graduated from The Ohio State University with a degree in Art Education.
 My practice at that time was mainly performance and video based.
 With an interest in alternative artist spaces, I went on to post graduate study in Arts Management at the University of Akron.
 By way of an educational/work exchange programme, I ended up in Cambridge, England managing a gallery, before settling in Scotland.

 I was selected as a Professional Member of Visual Arts Scotland. http://www.visualartsscotland.org/artist-biography/elizabeth-stewart

 My work is sold through Arusha Gallery, Edinburgh www.artsy.net/arusha-gallery